-By having these conversations ahead of time, you’ll provide your family with the clarity and comfort they’ll need to honor your final desires when an unexpected or a challenging situation occurs.
+By having these conversations ahead of time, you’ll provide your family with the clarity and comfort they’ll need to honor your final desires when an unexpected or challenging situation occurs.

 Do not resuscitate orders (DNR)

-Generally, advance directive and living will stipulations don’t apply to Emergency Medical Technicians (EMTs) and Paramedics.
+Generally, advance directives and living will stipulations don’t apply to Emergency Medical Technicians (EMTs) and Paramedics.
 When called, they’re responsible for providing emergency care and will perform cardiopulmonary resuscitation (CPR), or advanced cardiovascular life support (ACLS), in cardiac arrest and respiratory situations—unless you’re a patient with a do-not-resuscitate (or DNR) order.

-A do-not-resuscitate order—also known as a no code or allow natural death order—is a legal, medical form written, from a doctor to other health care professionals, with specific instructions against performing CPR or ACLS on a sick patient, when the individual’s heart has stopped beating and the individual has stopped breathing.
+A do-not-resuscitate order—also known as a no-code or allow natural death order—is a legal, medical form written, from a doctor to other health care professionals, with specific instructions against performing CPR or ACLS on a sick patient when the individual’s heart has stopped beating, and the individual has stopped breathing.
 Sick patients with DNR orders typically include those with: